List of Fullmetal Alchemist characters: Xing

 Xing (シン国, Shin-koku) is a country far away from Amestris.
 Its people are Asian in appearance and are split into fifty clans under the rule of a single emperor who fathered a child in each family.
 In the current storyline, the emperor is in failing health, and his children (of which there are 43, 7 implied to have been assassinated if not die of natural causes), whose families are not in good standing with one another, seek to earn his recognition in his final days.
 Two of his children, Prince Lin Yao and Princess May Chang, go to Amestris in separate attempts to find the fabled Philosopher's Stone and gain immortality, hoping that doing so will convince the emperor to make them his successor.
 Those who come from Xing, due to their ability to sense qi, are able to identify a homunculus and sense the presence of numerous souls in one place.
-Many Xingese residents are also skilled in alkahestry (錬丹術, rentanjutsu), a alchemy technique developed by Hohenheim that functions differently from amestrian alchemy.
+Many Xingese residents are also skilled in alkahestry (錬丹術, rentanjutsu), an alchemy technique developed by Hohenheim that functions differently from Amestrian alchemy.